bungle/lua-resty-session/README.md

 #### table session.start(opts or nil)

 With this function you can start a new session.
 It will create a new session Lua `table` on each call.
-Right now you should only start session once as calling this function repeatedly will overwrite the previously started session cookie.
+Right now you should only start session once per request as calling this function repeatedly will overwrite the previously started session cookie and session data.
 This function will return a new session `table` as a result.
 If the session cookie is supplied with user's HTTP(S) client then this function validates the supplied session cookie.
 If validation is successful, the user supplied session data will be used (if not, a new session is generated with empty data).
 You may supply optional session configuration variables with `opts` argument, but be aware that many of these